 Pressure sores, or bed-sores, are one of the first and most troublesome complications of prolonged immobility.
-For the bed-ridden (or chair-bound) elderly or disabled person, pressure sores can cause a significant problem and most health professionals would agree that the prevention of bed-sores is probably the most important factor in nursing patients who are confined for prolonged periods in bed.
+For the bed-ridden (or chair-bound) elderly or disabled person, pressure sores can cause a significant problem and most healthcare professionals would agree that the prevention of bed-sores is probably the most important factor in nursing patients who are confined for prolonged periods in bed.

 The first sign of a potential problem is usually a reddening of the skin accompanied by soreness or tenderness at the site.
 Pressure sores occur at weight-bearing sites such as the ‘tail’ at the bottom of the back (sacrum), the hips, heels, shoulder blades, elbows and ankles.